 April 5, 2013 I Written By

-John Lynn is the Founder of the HealthcareScene.com blog network which currently consists of 15 blogs containing almost 5000 articles with John having written over 2000 of the articles himself.
-These EMR and Healthcare IT related articles have been viewed over 9.3 million times.
-John also recently launched two new companies: InfluentialNetworks.com and Physia.com, and is an advisor to docBeat.
-John is highly involved in social media, and in addition to his blogs can also be found on Twitter: @techguy and @ehrandhit.
+John Lynn is the Founder of the HealthcareScene.com blog network which currently consists of 15 blogs containing almost 6000 articles with John having written over 3000 of the articles himself.
+These EMR and Healthcare IT related articles have been viewed over 14 million times.
+John also manages Healthcare IT Central and Healthcare IT Today, the leading career Health IT job board and blog.
+John launched two new companies: InfluentialNetworks.com and Physia.com, and is an advisor to docBeat.
+John is highly involved in social media, and in addition to his blogs can also be found on Twitter: and and .

-Fierce Mobile Healthcare has a great article up talking about Google entering the activity tracking market with an Android app called Google Now.
-Turns out that Google Now is a lot more than just a fitness activity tracker.
+Fierce Mobile Healthcare has a great up talking about Google entering the activity tracking market with an Android app called Google Now.
+Turns out that is a lot more than just a fitness activity tracker.
 I think that Google looks at Google Now as the smart part of your phone that keeps track of what you’re doing and tries to provide real time information based upon all the data about you.
 It’s the next level Siri if you want to think about it that way.
 So, it makes sense that Google Now would also try and understand your health in the process.

 While it’s interesting to see Google get back into the Health game after the failure of Google Health to get any traction, I think this is a really smart move.
 Plus, why isn’t the smartphone your activity tracking device?
 I know very few people who leave their house without their smartphone, but I know very few people who want to wear any other device all day every day.